Cardinals vs. Athletics Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- Miles Mikolas (6-8) will take to the mound for the Cardinals and make his 26th start of the season.
+- The Cardinals will hand the ball to Dakota Hudson (3-0) for his fourth start of the season.

-- Mikolas has two starts in a row of five innings or more.
+- Hudson has two starts in a row of five innings or more.

-- He has five appearances this season with zero earned runs allowed out of his 25 chances this season.

 |Opponent